T0biasCZe/AdbFileManager/README.md

 **Q**: I open the program but it instantly closes
 ***A***: Make sure you are opening AdbFileManager.exe, and not adb.exe
 **Q**: What does Unwrap folder do?
 ***A***: Instead of copying whole folder as 1 item, it loads the contents of that folder and copies each file in it separately, allowing for smoother progress bar.
-Disadvantage is that its little slower
+Disadvantage is that its almost 2x slower (still lot faster than MTP though)
 ![UnwrapOnvsOff](https://github.com/user-attachments/assets/84847882-8283-4219-848b-e504edacc7df)